aidanmelen/kafka-connect-py/README.md

 $ kc get-connector-status <connector>
 ```

 This command retrieves the tasks of a connector.
-The include-tasks option is optional and can be used to include task information in the response.
+The `--include-tasks' option can be used to include task information in the response.

 ```bash
 $ kc get-connector-tasks <connector> [--include-tasks]